piotrwitek/typesafe-actions/README.md

 ```

 #### 1. Classic JS style with constants FTW!
-Using this simple function we'll have complete type-safety with minimal type declaration effort, but we're constrained to use constants (as in regular JS applications) because some of advanced **action-helpers** (`getType`, `isActionOf`) will not work with such action-creator.
+Using this simple function, we'll have complete type-safety with minimal type declaration effort, but we're constrained to use constants (as in regular JS applications), because some of the advanced **action-helpers** (`getType`, `isActionOf`) will not work with such an action-creator.
 This is still a very compelling option, especially for refactoring existing projects.

 ```ts
 import { action } from 'typesafe-actions';